-> Benthic invertebrate abundance and biodiversity
+Benthic invertebrate abundance and biodiversity

-Invertebrate communities that colonized the stream mesocosms were sampled using specific traps (0.1 m).
+Invertebrate communities that colonized the stream mesocosms were sampled using specific traps (0.1 m2).
 These traps were made from 160 $\mu$ m mesh net that allowed sampling of benthic organisms larger than 160 $\mu$ m.
 Five traps, each one corresponding to one sampling date, were placed in each of the 12 streams at the start of the colonization phase.
 The traps were filled with standard substrate (coarse pebbles) and provided a habitat for benthic invertebrates.
 The traps were sampled during the treatment period without disturbing the surrounding substrate.
 Once sampled, the substrate was cleaned with water.
 This water and the fine sediment were then filtered using 160 $\mu$ m sieves to remove any invertebrates that were present.
-The invertebrate biodiversity and abundance were assessed.
+The invertebrates were fixed in formalin prior to identification and counting.
+Benthic invertebrate biodiversity and abundance were assessed.
 These endpoints were measured in each stream on days 0, 7, 14 and 21 of treatment.
+The same endpoints were also measured in each stream 30 days after ceasing treatment.
 AQUABIO (an independent consulting organisation) were contracted for the identification and counting of the benthic invertebrates.